Biden celebrates Pride Month, highlighting LGBTQ rights - News Break

 “I’m proud to be an out Black Queer woman and I have been for quite some time,” she wrote.
 “I’m happy to say, my Mother is now proud of ALL of who I am; she loves my partner and she loves being a doting grandmother to the daughter we are raising.”

-Biden also signed into law Friday a measure that designates the Pulse Nightclub in Orlando, Florida, as a national memorial.
-A mass shooting at the gay nightclub in June 2016 left 49 people dead and 53 wounded in what was the deadliest attack on the LGBTQ community in U.S. history.
+Later Friday, Biden plans to sign into law a measure that designates the Pulse Nightclub in Orlando, Florida, as a national memorial.
+A mass shooting at the club in June 2016 left 49 people dead and 53 wounded in what was the deadliest attack on the LGBTQ community in U.S. history.

+After the signing, Biden, a Democrat, is expected to make remarks on Pride Month.

 Copyright 2021 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.